ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Quince Mongolian Cashmere Crewneck Sweater

-I’m obsessed with merino wool sweaters because they’re light yet incredibly warm.
-I’ve had them for years and they remain in good quality even though I’ve worn them repeatedly.
+I’m obsessed with merino wool sweaters, and I have had them for years.
+They remain of good quality even though I’ve worn them repeatedly.
 Depending on how cold it is, I’ll layer two of them to keep me warm.
-They regulate body temperature to keep you warm but also keep you dry and comfy.
-To get a full list of choices, check out the best merino wool sweaters for women!

 how-to-pack-for-cold-weather